[If writing your first nonprofit mission statement, you may want to ready: Ready to Write a Mission Statement? Let’s Get Started!]

 Also consider how the change in mission will affect donations received by the organization.
-Gifts received by a nonprofit must be used for the expressly declared purposes of the nonprofit when the gift was received.
+Gifts and donations must be used for the expressly declared purposes of the nonprofit when the gift was received.
 If the nonprofit’s mission and purpose changes too much, you have an obligation to tell the donor, and possibly give back funding.

 About.com: How to Avoid Mission Statement Creep